- DO, Des Moines University

 About Rebecca Schmidt

 Dr. Rebecca Schmidt is a 1985 graduate of the University of Osteopathic Medicine and Health Sciences in Des Moines, Iowa, now known as Des Moines University.
 She completed her residency in Internal Medicine and fellowship in Nephrology at Henry Ford Hospital in Detroit, Michigan, joining the faculty of West Virginia University School of Medicine in 1993.
-She received tenure in 1998 at promotion to Associate Professor of Medicine, became the Chief for the Section of Nephrology in 2001 and a full Professor in 2006.
+She received tenure in 1998 at promotion to Associate Professor of Medicine, became the Chief for the Division of Nephrology in 2001 and a full Professor in 2006.

 Moving from Detroit to Morgantown, West Virginia in 1993, Dr. Schmidt found her passion in rural outreach and has strived to decentralize care of kidney disease to meet the needs of the many West Virginians who live distant to medical care.
 A vision cultivated early on when her first patient in clinic had driven more than two hours to see the nephrologist, this initiative began with one on-campus clinic and two outpatient dialysis units and since 2003, has grown into 12 outreach clinics and nine dialysis units in northcentral West Virginia where Dr. Schmidt and her colleagues see more than half of their patients.
 In May of 2016, the 50,000th outreach patient visit mark was reached, an achievement which translates more than 6 million miles saved in driving for patients from more than 30 West Virginia counties.
 Under Dr. Schmidt’s leadership, the Section has grown in number from 4 to 11 faculty and 0 to 9 advanced practitioners through whose collective effort and dedication increasing numbers of West Virginians have been reached for chronic kidney disease care.